Selective Replay Enhances Learning in Online Continual Analogical Reasoning

 \subsection{Selective Replay Policies}

 Studying selective replay is important because it has the potential to enable better network generalization, allow networks to use fewer computational resources, and more closely aligns with biology~\cite{lee_memory_2002,louie_temporally_2001,peyrache_replay_2009}.
 Although replay selection policies have been explored for supervised classification~\cite{aljundi2019online,aljundi2019gradient,chaudhry2018riemannian,mcclelland2020integration,wu2019large}, they have not yielded significant improvements, especially on large-scale datasets~\cite{hayes2019remind,wu2019large}.
+For example, \cite{wu2019large} found that selective replay performed 0.46\% better on average over random sampling on CIFAR-100, but it is unclear if this improvement is statistically significant.
 In reinforcement learning, selective replay has provided more benefit~\cite{andrychowicz2017hindsight,Schaul2016PrioritizedER}.
 Further, selectively choosing training samples has yielded improved performance for offline RPM models~\cite{hill2018learning,zheng2019abstract}, but its effectiveness in the continual setting has not been explored, so we study it here.

 Formally, we train a Partial Replay model in two stages: a base initialization phase and a streaming phase.
 During base initialization, we train the network offline using standard mini-batches and optimization updates.
 We then subsequently store all base initialization data in a replay buffer, $\mathcal{B}$.
 Then, labeled RPM sample pairs $\left(\mathbf{S}_{i}, y_{i}\right)$ are streamed into the model one at a time, where $S_{i}$ is an RPM sample consisting of 8 context panels and 8 choice panels and $y_{i}$ is the associated label for one of the $K=8$ choice panels.
 The model mixes the current example with $r$ labeled samples, which are selected from the replay buffer based on a selection probability $p_{i}$ defined by: